 - All the challenges of a Stage 2 deck: gathering the pieces as quickly as possible, the risk of an opposing Red Card, etc.

 - Being forced to run two different types of Energy without the support benefits from either (like Misty provides for W and Lt.
-Surge does for L)
+Surge does for L and none can be used on N types)

 - The randomness of the attack, which can target the same Pokémon multiple times when you only needed to hit it once and miss those you wanted to hit.